-A certificate from the Swedish national database (“personbevis”) will be sent to your address by post, or you may collect it at a tax agency office.
+A certificate from the Swedish national database (“personbevis”) will be mailed to your postal address, or you may collect it at a tax agency office.
 Note that it can take a few weeks to process.
 Once you have received a personbevis, present it at the Student Service Desk.
 It is important for us to replace your T/P-number for our contact with other institutions and authorities.

 Personal injury insurance

 Travel and home insuranceIt is recommended that you have travel insurance that covers your travel to and from Sweden, plus the time you spend in Sweden before registering at the university and after your courses have finished.
-You should also arrange home insurance to protect your personal belongings and avoid costs related to property damage, such as those caused by fire, flooding or plumbing failures.
+You should also arrange home insurance to protect your personal belongings and avoid costs related to property damage, such as those caused by fire, flooding or plumbing failures - in Sweden property damage is the tenant's responsibility.
 Check with your landlord if home insurance is included in the rent or not.

 Working in Sweden

-Working and studying at the same time can be quite challenging, as full-time studies at Linköping University require 40 hours per week and classes are scheduled in daytime.
+Working and studying at the same time can be quite challenging, as full-time studies at LiU require 40 hours per week and classes are scheduled during the day.
 Most jobs require knowledge of Swedish, and part-time work is limited.